pygame/pygame/docs/reST/tut/ChimpLineByLine.rst

 This is an extremely simple case of working the event queue. ::

+    mouse_buttons = pg.event.get(
+            eventtype=(pg.MOUSEBUTTONDOWN,
+                       pg.MOUSEBUTTONUP))

     for event in pg.event.get():
         if event.type == pg.QUIT:
-            going = False
+            pg.quit()
+            sys.exit()
-        elif event.type == pg.KEYDOWN and event.key == pg.K_ESCAPE:
+        elif (event.type == pg.KEYDOWN
+              and event.key == pg.K_ESCAPE):
-            going = False
-        elif event.type == pg.MOUSEBUTTONDOWN:
-            if fist.punch(chimp):
-                punch_sound.play()  # punch
-                chimp.punched()
-            else:
-                whiff_sound.play()  # miss
-        elif event.type == pg.MOUSEBUTTONUP:
-            fist.unpunch()
+            pg.quit()
+            sys.exit()

-First we get all the available Events from pygame and loop through each of them.
+First we get any mouse button Events from pygame and save them.
+Then we loop through each of the remaining events.
 The first two tests see if the user has quit our game, or pressed the escape key.
-In these cases we just set ``going`` to ``False``, allowing us out of the infinite loop.
+In these cases we just quit & exit, allowing us out of the infinite loop.

-Next we just check to see if the mouse button was pressed or released.
-If the button was pressed, we ask the fist object if it has collided with the chimp.
-We play the appropriate sound effect, and if the monkey was hit, we tell him to start spinning (by calling his `punched()` method).
+Cleaning up the running game in *pygame* is extremely simple.
+Since all variables are automatically destructed, we don't really have to do anything, but calling `pg.quit()` explicitly cleans up pygame's internals.

 Update the Sprites